Does Delek US Holdings (DK) Pay a Dividend? (2026)

 The bottom line on the DK dividend

-Delek US Holdings (DK) pays an approximate ~$1.02/share dividend, so it offers some income but is held mostly for total return, not yield.
+Delek US Holdings (DK) pays about 1.50%, or roughly $1.02 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the DK guide.
 Walnut can show how DK fits your real portfolio.
 It is not an investment adviser.

 FAQ